nikhilkalhan92/Project-4---Full-Stack/README.md

 I am a big fan of the website "Reddit", I have always used the website to browse different topics, and of course getting involved.

-This project will showcase simplicity and ease to sign up to a blog, start a discussion, discuss with other users and get involved!
+This project will showcase simplicity and ease to sign up to a blog, start a discussion and discuss topics with others.

 ### Project Goals
 The main goal of this project is to allow the user to sign up, sign in/out, create/update a user profile and create/update/delete a blog in a simple and effective process.